lucified/screenshotter/README.md

 ## Usage

-You can either get the image via an HTTP response, or instruct the `screenshotter` to save the screenshot in a path within its local filesystem.
+You can either get the image via an HTTP response, or instruct `screenshotter` to save the screenshot in a path within its local filesystem.

 ### Get the screenshot in the HTTP response

-The following shell script request a screenshot for `lucify.com`, receives it the body of a HTTP response, and pipes the result into `img.jpg`.
+The following shell script uses `curl` to request a screenshot for `lucify.com`, receives it the body of a HTTP response, and pipes the result into `img.jpg`.

 ```shell
 read -r -d '' BODY <<EOF